 Provident Fund — the reporting complexity

-Indian Provident Fund accounts — particularly the Employee Provident Fund (EPF) — create some of the most complex U.S. tax reporting questions for 🇺🇸 Americans in India.
-Unlike U.S. 401(k) plans, the U.S. does not have a clear treaty provision treating EPF as a tax-deferred retirement account for American expats.
+Indian Provident Fund accounts — particularly the Employee Provident Fund (EPF) — create some of the most complex U.S. tax reporting questions for Americans in India.
+Unlike a U.S. 401(k), the EPF has no clear treaty provision granting it tax-deferred status for American expats, and IRS guidance on Indian EPF specifically is limited.

-Honest assessment: EPF treatment for U.S. persons is an area where generic expat tax guides give incomplete answers.
-This is one situation where using a specialized expat CPA — rather than DIY software — is genuinely worth the cost.
-The downside risk of getting it wrong is significant.
+Honest assessment: EPF treatment for U.S. persons is an area where generic expat tax guides give incomplete or wrong answers.
+The combination of potentially current-taxable employer contributions, annually taxable interest on inaccessible funds, unresolved Form 3520 questions, and FBAR reporting requirements makes this one situation where a specialized expat CPA — not DIY software — is genuinely worth the cost.
+The Form 3520 penalty exposure alone ($10,000 minimum per missed filing) can far exceed the cost of professional preparation.

 Common situations for U.S. expats in India